That one lonely night, I cried out galaxies…

 I understand that you might not be lucky enough to stumble upon a real-life group of recovering breakup survivors.
 But don’t worry, there’s a workaround: online groups.

 Before you raise a brow, I’ve done the research for you.
 Online groups work just as well as offline ones in terms of helping you deal with loneliness.
-Here are three recommendations of mine:
+Here are two recommendations of mine: